The Importance Of Accurate Record Keeping

 Donations to the church may come in several forms.
 They may come in the form of cash, check, property, or even real estate.
 Whatever is received must be accounted for and documented.
 The church has a form for accepting contributions or donations.
 The church needs to keep strict, accurate records of all donations.
 A receipt should be given to the donor with the details described on the official receipt provided by the church.

 Whenever the church pays for a service or a product, that information has to be recorded.
 If there is a warranty that is given with the product or service, the terms of that should be readily available.
-Utilities bills, heating bills, rent payments, or any purchase or outlay of payment for anything must be recorded and kept up-to-date.
+Utility bills, heating bills, rent payments, or any purchase or outlay of payment for anything must be recorded and kept up-to-date.
 It is imperative that the Treasurer or Secretary make sure the correct information is recorded.

 The Treasurer must be able to provide any documentation with regards to property owned by the church.
 If the property is providing revenue for the church, the details of that income and the location are possibly subject to scrutiny by the government at any time.
 Those details must be kept accurate and updated as soon as anything develops or changes.
 The congregation may also have an interest and should be able to view those records if they so desire.

 Bank and credit card accounts